A Grammar of Model Analysis: Grama

 , but it seems fishy….

 The Monte Carlo approach gives us an estimate for our target quantity, but also a confidence interval (CI).
-A CI gives us a possible range where the true value may land.
-The CI we see above violates our constraint (pof_up > 0.01
+A CI gives us a possible range in which true value may land, which requires careful interpretation of results.
+The CI we see here violates our constraint (pof_up > 0.01

-), which indicates our simulation needs more refinement to provide a more trustworthy answer.
+), which indicates that our simulation needs more refinement—a larger sample size—to provide a more trustworthy answer.

 We can refine our simulation by increasing the sample size n

 in our Monte Carlo evaluation.
-A rough rule-of-thumb when estimating low-probability events is to use a sample size of \(n = 20 / p\), where \(p\) is our best-guess for the small probability.
-Since we’re targeting a failure rate of 1 in 100, we’ll set \(p = 0.01\) and apply the heuristic.
+A rough rule of thumb when estimating low-probability events is to use a sample size of \(n = 20 / p\), where \(p\) is our best guess for the small probability.
+Because we’re targeting a failure rate of 1 in 100, we’ll set \(p = 0.01\) and apply the heuristic.

 (